How to Learn From Failure

 Include Risk-Taking in Hiring and Company Values

-Encourage your team to act boldly.
+Encourage your team to act boldly and learn from failure.
 During the hiring process, screen for those same characteristics.
 The interview process presents the opportunity to find out if potential employees have experience in risk-taking.
 This is also helpful in finding out how your future employee reacts to stress, failure, adversity, and imperfection—all of which are natural parts of business and require resilience.

 If you haven’t made any mistakes lately, you aren’t pushing yourself to think and work outside the box.
 That is true for job candidates as well as established employees (and managers): An interviewee who claims to have never made a mistake, or cannot remember doing so, is probably not someone you can trust to uphold your company’s values.